 To perform skills like presses to handstand or a straddle sit, a flat pancake is necessary.
 You see – it is a very important position.
 Probably one of the most important for your lower body besides the squat and the pike.

-I worked the last year pretty intense on this position and made fair progress.1 That’s why this full and lengthy post is entirely dedicated to the pancake stretch.
+I worked the last year pretty intensely on this position and made fair progress.1 That’s why this full and lengthy post is entirely dedicated to the pancake stretch.

 My goal is to clarify everything important about this position and share the most important stuff I learned along the way to help you – tell me if I succeeded!
 Anyways – let’s get more in detail firstly what the pancake position exactly is and whatnot.

 As shown in the picture to the right, the pancake is an advanced, straddled stretch.
 The goal is to get your chest down to the floor by reaching forward – a completely flat posture.
 That’s where the name pancake comes from.